Damp Proofing Lees

 Cementitious Tanking

-In cellars and basements, cementitious tanking is a favoured method of preventing water intrusion.
-The floors and walls of the space are treated with a cement-based waterproofing system in this process.
-A range of grades suitable for various substratum and the choice of being pre-manufactured or mixed in-situ are attributes of the tanking material.
+The prevention of water intrusion in basements and underground spaces is commonly achieved through cementitious tanking.
+Involving the application of a cement-based waterproofing system to the floors and walls of the room, this procedure is carried out.
+A range of grades suitable for various substrates and the choice of being pre-manufactured or mixed on-site are attributes of the tanking material.

 Cementitious Tanking Lees